Advertiser disclosure

 If you answered “yes” to the majority of these questions, then a biology major may be a great fit for you!
 With that, we wish you the best.
 Good luck in college!

-See Also: How to pick a major
+See Also: How to choose a major